See CPU temperature Windows 10

 We must also keep in mind that Running a game does not always mean having the CPU at 100% usage..

-There are levels where this is the case, such as when we use processors that have only 4 threads, and in some cases 4-core and 8-thread processors can also reach 100% usage when we run some games, but when using 6-core and 12-thread processors (or more) their usage rate will never be as high.
+There are levels where this is the case, such as when we use processors that have only 4 threads, and in certain cases 4-core, 8-thread processors can also reach 100% utilization when running some games, but when using 6-core, 12-thread processors (or more) their utilization rate will never be as high.

 To put them at 100% of employment, it will be necessary use concrete evidence, as an example Cinebench R23.